rolemadelen/blog-v1/posts/blog/en-implementing-vector.md

 Here I defined my vector with three pieces of data: `size`, `capacity`, and `arr` which is the vector container itself.

-I actually want the `arr` to be a pointer like in C where I can later dynamically allocate memory.
+I actually wanted the `arr` to be a pointer like in C where I can later dynamically allocate memory with an arbitrary size.

 ```c
 struct Vector {